Research Frontpage

 • Repeated corroboration across trusted sources appears more valuable than isolated page authority.

-• Extractability is a real advantage: content that can be lifted cleanly into answers seems to win more often.
+• Extractability remains a real advantage: content that can be lifted cleanly into answers seems to win more often.

 • Original data and lived experience continue to outperform generic AI copy.

-• Measurement maturity is itself leverage, because teams that can track citation frequency, retention, source mix, and engine differences can iterate faster.
+• Measurement maturity is itself leverage, because teams that can track citation share, query coverage, retention, mentions, and engine differences can iterate faster.

 • Entity consistency across homepage, contact page, and social profiles appears to improve the odds that systems treat a brand as one source.